 ABOUT CPR FIRST AID

 RTO No. 21903: CPR First Aid was founded in 2007.
-We specialise in providing first aid training in CPR, asthma and anaphylaxis for a range of workplaces including childcare, schools and other industries in NSW, VIC, SA, WA and QLD.
+We specialise in providing first aid training in CPR, asthma, and anaphylaxis for various workplaces, including childcare, schools, and other industries in NSW, VIC, SA, WA, and QLD.
 We are a Registered Training Organisation with the Australian Skills Quality Authority (No 21903).
 Our courses and Units are VET-accredited for workplaces in Australia

 Dehydration could lead to life-threatening complications.
-Knowing how to differentiate the signs and symptoms of dehydration at an early and severe stage could make you perform the correct management.
+Knowing how to differentiate the signs and symptoms of dehydration at early and severe stages could make you perform the correct management.
 Make sure to drink enough water.
-Water is surely beneficial, we just need to do the right hydration habits.
+Water is undoubtedly beneficial; we need to do proper hydration habits.